munnm/munnm.github.io/_pages/about.md

 # Research

 I am broadly interested in the theoretical foundations of machine learning and how to leverage those insights to devise more efficient training and optimization algorithms.
-Recently, I have been thinking a lot about *transfer learning* and *fine-tuning*, particularly how implicit biases can be leveraged to improve the training dynamics of large deep learning models.
+Recently, I have been thinking a lot about *transfer learning*, *fine-tuning* and model *safety*, particularly how implicit biases can be leveraged to improve the training dynamics of large deep learning models.

 You can find a list of my research work [here](https://munnm.github.io/research/).